Cooladx/Rock_Papers_scissors/README.md

     Compile the source code using your preferred C++ compiler.
     Run the compiled executable file.
     Follow the on-screen instructions to play the game.

+### How to Play

+    Run the program.
+    Enter the number of rounds you want to play.
+    For each round, enter your choice:
+        Enter 'r' for ROCK
+        Enter 'p' for PAPER
+        Enter 's' for SCISSORS
+    The computer will randomly select its move.
+    The winner of each round is determined based on the classic rules of Rock Paper Scissors.
+    At the end of the specified number of rounds, the game will display the final results.

 ## Enjoy! :)